All locations will be closed on Monday, May 29, in observance of Memorial Day.

 Sunshine Memorial Foundation

-Learn more about how we donated $100,000 to Sunshine Memorial Foundation, a nonprofit in Grand Forks, ND, that supports patients and their families who must travel for health care.
+Comfort.
+Care.
+Compassion.
+See the story behind our $100,000 donation to Sunshine Memorial Foundation, a nonprofit in Grand Forks, ND, that supports patients and their families who must travel for health care.

 state delegates YWCA staff and team members hold a ribbon cutting for Grace Garden